Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 If your water pipes are non compliant then I would recommend it.
 Your plumber has a legal obligation to complete all their work to a standard.

 If your water is not yet temperature controlled with a tempering valve I would recommend mentioning this to your plumber so they can install one for you.

 31. Do I need to upgrade my electrical cables when I install my new hot water system?

 If you increase your hot water system size and you have fairly old electrical wiring it is quite likely you will.
 You can call an electrician with your new hot water system power size (3.6kw for example) and wire size and they should be able to let you know over the phone if it will work.

 32. Do I need to add a temperature control device to the water to my house when I install a new hot water system?

 33. How often should my hot water unit be serviced?

-The relief valves needs to be pulled every 3-6 months depending on manufacturer.
+The relief valves needs to be pulled every 3-6 months depending on the manufacturer.